zhenbinHU/popgenomics_R/README.md

 # popgenomics_R
-The R code I used in my projects.
+The R code for population genomics.